Elvochi/PMS/README.md

 # PMS
-A performance management system that is purposefully created to evaluate employee performances in an organization.
+A performance management system is purposefully created to evaluate employee performance in an organization.

+The PMS is wholly utilized for general organizations, not limited to certain workplaces.